Roasted Tomato Salsa

 - 1 tablespoon fresh lime juice, from one lime, plus more if needed

-- Preheat broiler.
+- Preheat broiler and set oven rack about 5 inches beneath heating element.
 Line rimmed baking sheet with aluminum foil.
 Place tomatoes, onions, garlic and whole Serrano chile peppers with vegetable oil directly on sheet pan and toss with your hands.
-Broil about 5 inches from heat until softened and charred, 10-15 minutes.
+Broil until softened and charred, 10-15 minutes.

 - Transfer vegetables and juices to food processor fitted with metal blade.
 (If you are concerned about spice level, add only one Serrano pepper at this point.
 You can always blend in the others to taste.)
 Add salt and cumin and pulse until just slightly chunky.
 Add cilantro and fresh lime juice, and pulse until cilantro is chopped.
 Taste and adjust seasoning with salt and more lime juice if desired.
 (Be sure to add enough salt and lime to bring out all the flavors.)
 Transfer to bowl and serve warm, at room temperature or slightly chilled.